hpcleuven/VscDocumentation/source/access/windows_client.rst

 NX client
 ---------

-On the KU Leuven/UHasselt clusters it is also possible to use the :ref:`NX Client<NX start guide>` to log on to the machine and run graphical programs.
+|KUL| On the KU Leuven/UHasselt clusters it is also possible to use the
+:ref:`NX Client<NX start guide>` to log on to the machine and run graphical programs.
 Instead of an X server, another piece of client software is required.

 VNC
 ---

 The KU Leuven/UHasselt, UAntwerp, and VUB clusters also offer support for visualization software through Virtual Network Computing (VNC).
 VNC renders images on the cluster and transfers the resulting images to your client device.